 Databricks runs 100% Apache Spark, hence all the code and applications developed on it can run on any Apache Spark compatible distribution (e.g., all Databricks Certified Distributions).

-Databricks is currently available Microsoft Azure and Amazon AWS.
+Databricks is currently available on Microsoft Azure, Amazon AWS and Google Cloud.

 Yes.
 Databricks is deployed entirely within its own VPC in your account to provide an additional layer of security and isolation.